dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 useful, put him to work.
 If he's dangerous, where does he work?
 If he resonates with the times, why does he find himself so superfluous?

-- TODO: clarify independence/power

 The linguistic implications of Neitzsches choice of [überflüssig](https://en.wiktionary.org/wiki/überflüssig) (from latin, [superfluus](https://en.wiktionary.org/wiki/superfluus)) are
-contradicatory: both who he who is overflowing or he who is unneeded.
+contradicatory: both who he who is overflowing and he who is unneeded.
 Both phrases "Überflüssig" and “Das Lied des Notwendigen” seem to be translated without granularity into english, but both are critical to a proper reading of Neitzsche, whose work decompresses with paradoxical implications abound.
 Nothing satisfies, with Nietzsche.
 Nothing ever will.
-It is this blind lust to strive forward while overcoming every stumbling block, lilliputian and pleasant sidestreet that transforms humanity.
+It is this blind lust to strive forward -- while overcoming every stumbling block, lilliputian and pleasant sidestreet -- that transforms humanity.

 ![Monk Carrying Water](/img/posts/2018-12-10-the-analytic-i-ching/monkwater.jpg)